tylerharter/cs301-projects/fall19/lab-p5/README.md

 6. `project.get_damage(1)`
 7. `project.get_name(project.count())`

 For 5 and 6, note that the damage amount ends with "M" and "B" respectively.
 In this dataset, "K" represents one thousand, "M" represents one million, and "B" represents one billion.
-Write a function that takes a string, and returns True if (and only if) the parameter passed to it ends in one of these suffixes.
+In the project, you'll need to convert these strings to the appropriate floats (e.g., `"1.5K"` will become `1500.0`).

 Oops, example 7 failed!
 Can you change the code so that you get the name of the last hurricane (in this case, "Omar")?